 The importance of birthdays is acknowledged; however, we do not hold birthday parties during the school day.
 Please ask your child's teacher how he/she observes birthdays.
 Some parents choose to donate a book to the classroom or Franklin library in the child's name.
 No party invitations are distributed at school.

 Franklin's annual Halloween Carnival is held in October from 10 AM to 4 PM.
-Join us for one of PTA's biggest fundraisers featuring fun rides, games, prizes, teacher treats, gift baskets, lots of food and a scrumptious bake sale.
+Join us for one of PTA's biggest fundraisers featuring fun rides, games, prizes, teacher treats, a raffle, lots of food, scrumptious desserts, and a cake decorating contest.
 This event is open to the community.

 - Classroom Events and Festivities

 Teachers are grateful for the assistance of PTA's Room Parents who help to coordinate events and festivities throughout the year in their children's classrooms.
 Each class is allowed two parties a year.
 All food must be store bought and packaged.